History of NHCORR

 NHCORR is an affiliate of National Alliance for Recovery Residences (NARR), a nonprofit dedicated to expanding the availability of well-operated, ethical and supportive recovery housing through its national standard for the operation of recovery residences.

-Executive Board Member
+Executive Board Member - Chair

-Executive Board Member-Secretary
+Executive Board Member - Co-chair

 Michelle is the director of Recovery Housing for Rise Above Sober Living in Nashua.
 She also supervises the Substance Use Disorder (SUD) treatment program and oversees the technicians at Process Recovery Center and Integrate Recovery.
 Michelle is chair of the Certification Committee and is one of our most active volunteers.
 She is passionate about the effectiveness of sober living.
 Her personal experiences and expertise inspire all those who are in recovery, no matter that stage they are in.